come880412/STAS_segmentation/README.md

 </p>
 Where the top two figures are the training phase, and the two down figures are the validation phase.

+- If you have any questions, please feel free to email me! come880412@gmail.com

 # Reference
 [1] https://github.com/jfzhang95/pytorch-deeplab-xception